CityOfZion/neon-wallet/README.md

 Setup:

-- `yarn install` - Installing node dependencies
+- `yarn` - Installing node dependencies
   - If you get any errors related to the node-hid package, please check installation instructions here: https://github.com/node-hid/node-hid#compiling-from-source.
 On Linux you may need to run `sudo apt install libusb-1.0-0 libusb-1.0-0-dev`, for example.
-- `./node_modules/.bin/electron -v` confirm electron is version 1.8.4
-- Electron may take anywhere from 10 to 15 seconds to fully start using the commands below.
-Be patient.

 Developing: